yeswework/fabrica-dev-kit/README.md

 The site will then be up and running and accessible locally on the domain you specified in `site.yml`, and development should be carried out in the `dev/src` folder.

+Use the following command to start Browsersync on the virtual machine (use port 3000 in the browser), which will watch for CSS + JS changes in your theme folder:
+`vagrant ssh -c "cd /vagrant/www/ && gulp browser-sync"`

-Instructions on available gulp tasks to run after installation can be found in the [dev kit readme](https://bitbucket.org/yeswework/yww-wp-dev-kit).
+Instructions on development gulp tasks (to be run in the `dev` folder) [dev kit readme](https://bitbucket.org/yeswework/yww-wp-dev-kit).